mafortin/GOUHFI/README.md

 Generating synthetic images for training:
 - [SynthSeg](https://github.com/BBillot/SynthSeg):
     - The synthetic images used to train GOUHFI were generated from the generative model proposed in SynthSeg.
-Since *SynthSeg* is a complete beast on its own (with many other dependencies), we have decided to **not** include it in this repository.
-However, the approach used to create the synthetic training data for GOUHFI is completely analogous to the one shown in the [2-generation_explained.py](https://github.com/BBillot/SynthSeg/blob/master/scripts/tutorials/2-generation_explained.py) tutorial script available in the [SynthSeg GitHub repository](https://github.com/BBillot/SynthSeg).
-Thus, we recommend to people interested in reproducing the synthetic image generation process to install SynthSeg on its own and follow their well designed tutorials.
+Since SynthSeg is a complex beast on its own, we have decided to **not** include it in this repository.
+However, the approach used to create the synthetic training data for GOUHFI is very similar to the one shown in the [2-generation_explained.py](https://github.com/BBillot/SynthSeg/blob/master/scripts/tutorials/2-generation_explained.py) tutorial script available in the [SynthSeg GitHub repository](https://github.com/BBillot/SynthSeg).
+Thus, we recommend to people interested in reproducing the full pipeline with the synthetic image generation process to install SynthSeg on its own and follow their well designed tutorials.
-    - Basically, by swapping the original *labels_classes_priors* files from SynthSeg in the [2-generation_explained.py](https://github.com/BBillot/SynthSeg/blob/master/scripts/tutorials/2-generation_explained.py) file by the ones shared in the `/misc/` subdirectory here in this repository (the four `.npy` files), you can create synthetic images for label maps with the Extra-Cerebral label (see the `run_add_label` command on how to perform this).
-The parameters used for the generative model are described in the appendices of the paper related to this repository (under submission).
+        - Basically, by
+            1) Swapping the original *labels_classes_priors* files from SynthSeg in the [2-generation_explained.py](https://github.com/BBillot/SynthSeg/blob/master/scripts/tutorials/2-generation_explained.py) file by the ones shared in the `/misc/` subdirectory here in this repository (the four `.npy` files),
+            2) setting the variable `n_neutral_labels` to 6, and
+            3) using the model parameters described in the appendices of the paper (under submission) for the generative model, You can create synthetic images for label maps containing the 'Extra-Cerebral' label (see the `run_add_label` command on how to perform this).
     - More details about the generative model can be found in the [brain_generator.py](https://github.com/BBillot/SynthSeg/blob/master/SynthSeg/brain_generator.py) script and questions about the generative model should be addressed to the [SynthSeg team](https://github.com/BBillot/SynthSeg).

 ---

 ## Citation